awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 HTTP GET https://greengrass-ats.iot.region.amazonaws.com:443/greengrass/discover/thing/thing-name
 ```
 Clients that connect on port 443 must implement the [ Application Layer Protocol Negotiation \(ALPN\)](https://tools.ietf.org/html/rfc7301) TLS extension and pass `x-amzn-http-ca` as the `ProtocolName` in the `ProtocolNameList`\.
 For more information, see [Protocols](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) in the *AWS IoT Developer Guide*\.
 These examples use the Amazon Trust Services \(ATS\) endpoint, which is used with ATS root CA certificates \(recommended\)\.
 Endpoints must match the root CA certificate type\.
-For more information, see [Endpoints Must Match the Certificate Type](gg-core.md#certificate-endpoints)\.
+For more information, see [Service endpoints must match the root CA certificate type](gg-core.md#certificate-endpoints)\.

 ## Response<a name="gg-discover-response"></a>